Skip to content

 What is vendor consolidation?

 Vendor consolidation is the deliberate reduction of the number of software suppliers.
-Instead of ten tools for similar functions, you work with one or two preferred suppliers.
-This delivers economies of scale, less administrative burden, and better negotiating positions.
+Instead of using ten tools for similar functions, you work with one or two preferred suppliers.
+This brings economies of scale, less management overhead, and improved negotiating positions.

-That varies per organisation.
-Generally speaking: the fewer suppliers for the same function, the better.
-Start with the categories with the most overlap — communication, project management, and security are classic candidates.
+This varies per organisation.
+Generally: the fewer suppliers for the same function, the better.
+Start with the categories that have the most overlap — communication, project management, and security are classic candidates.

 What are the risks of vendor consolidation?

-The biggest risk is vendor lock-in: too much dependence on one supplier.
-Always have an exit strategy and contractually arrange how data export and transition support are handled.
+The biggest risk is vendor lock-in: excessive dependence on one supplier.
+Always have an exit strategy and contractually agree on how data export and transition support are arranged.

 Ready to save on software?

-SoftVaro negotiates the best deal on your behalf with over 4,000 suppliers.
+SoftVaro negotiates the best deal for you with over 4,000 suppliers.
 Independent, transparent, within 24 hours.

 More from the knowledge base